Riddhipahadiya/PwC-Virtual-Internship/README.md

 This repository contains Power BI dashboards created during my virtual internship with PwC on Forage.
 The internship focused on analyzing business data and presenting actionable insights through data visualization.

+## Internship Overview

+At PwC, I had the opportunity to immerse myself in the world of business intelligence through their virtual internship program on Forage.
+The internship allowed me to work with a range of data sets to create insightful dashboards that provided valuable insights into customer service performance, customer retention strategies, and diversity and inclusion efforts.
+Each task required the application of data modeling, visualization, and communication skills to deliver actionable insights.

 ## Tasks Overview

 ### Task 1: Customer Service Dashboard for Claire